The best headphones for watching TV are right here!

 - Could feel constricting over long periods

-The Sennheiser RS 175 has one job to do and that makes it easy and enjoyable to watch TV.
-Check on both counts.

-Best Surround Sound: Creative SXFI Gamer
+Best surround sound: Creative SXFI Gamer

-This one may be a surprise, but if you know Creative's Super X-Fi (SXFI) technology, it won't be.
+This one may be a surprise, but it won't be if you know Creative's Super X-Fi (SXFI) technology.
 The Singapore-based company has been working on its own virtual surround sound tech for the last couple of years, and in the SXFI Gamer, you get the kind of spatial audio performance you'd especially want for gaming.
 They won't match the best-dedicated gaming headsets on pure audio quality, but that's fine if hearing in 360-degrees gives you an edge while playing.
 The boom mic is just a bonus for multiplayer action.

-These need USB-C (there's also a USB-A adapter), so aren't wireless in any way, which is a bummer, yet understandable as a pair of gaming cans.
-You will need to go through the SXFI app to map your ears to a profile that personalizes the sound profile, which can be a bit tedious, though necessary to get the most out of the tech.
+These need USB-C (there's also a USB-A adapter), so they aren't wireless in any way, which is a bummer, yet understandable as a pair of gaming cans.
+You will need to go through the SXFI app to map your ears to a profile that personalizes the sound profile, which can be tedious, though necessary, to get the most out of the tech.

 The good thing about the SXFI Gamer is that you can use them for non-gaming content, too.
-If you stream Netflix through your console, for instance, you will get the surround effect for movies and shows that support 5.1 surround sound.
+For instance, if you stream Netflix through your console, you will get the surround effect for movies and shows that support 5.1 surround sound.
 Another cool tweak is with Roku TVs or streaming devices.
 Use the Roku app on your phone, plug these headphones into the USB-C port, and you can use SXFI to watch whatever is on there in virtual surround.
-It also has a 3.5mm headphone jack to plug into devices that way, though you lose out on the mic and it kills the onboard LED lights.
+It also has a 3.5mm headphone jack to plug into devices that way, though you lose out on the mic, and it kills the onboard LED lights.

 Pros: